 At age 70, seniors with adjusted gross income of $75,552 or less can qualify for a 100% property tax exemption.

-The Fulton County tax rate is 9.330 mills based on a 40% assessment rate.
+The Fulton County tax rate is 9.2724 mills based on a 40% assessment rate.
 There is also a city and school tax.
-The Fulton County Board of Education millage rate is 17.590 mills.
-In Atlanta, you will pay an Atlanta Public Schools tax rate of 20.74 mills and a City of Atlanta tax rate of 7.85 mills.

-Fulton County property taxes are due November 15.
-Property taxes in the City of Atlanta are due earlier on October 31.
+Fulton County property taxes are due October 15.
+Atlanta property tax is due earlier on August 15.

 You can use this Fulton County property tax search to check your tax history, taxes due, assessments, exemptions, and more.